jeremy-p-mann/writing/docs/source/math/probability_theory/tables_to_probabilities.rst

 something about events, aka measurable subsets of the event space, we should think of events as a real-valued functions.

-This is straight forward.
-Given a subset A, the function takes an element x to 1 if x is in A, and 0 otherwise.
+This is straightforward.
+Given a subset A, the desired function takes an element x to 1 if x is in A, and 0 otherwise.
 We'll call this function chi sub A, the characteristic function of A.

+In a different language, this map "classifies" the event A.

+**18 -> 19**

 If you think a bit, you'll realize that the probability of A is the expectation value of chi sub A.